pdfminer/pdfminer.six/README.md

 How to Install
 --------------

  * Install Python 2.7 or newer.
-(Python 3.x is supported in pdfminer.six)
  * Install

     `pip install pdfminer.six`